 -Being stuck at my desktop.
 Still prefer to use my iPad for flexibility of working anywhere.
 If I had a laptop, I suppose that would be a different argument, but the Cintiq is pretty heavy, at least compared to an iPad.
 I can’t imagine taking the Cintiq to a coffee shop (RIP coffee shops due to pandemic, tear).

-If I had to choose between the iPad or the 13in Cintiq, I would still pick the iPad.
+If I had to choose between the iPad or the 13in Cintiq, I would still pick the iPad, even with its file size limitations.
 I’m just too fidgety to stick to one place for working.
 However, if I was using one of those 22in or larger Cintiqs, I would make the tradeoff to work at my desktop for that larger screen space.
 Being able to test out the Cintiq waters with the 13in version gives me insight on whether I want to make that investment in the distant future.